tomash/spree_globalize/README.markdown

 # Spree Product Translations #

-Makes product details, properties and prototypes, as well as taxonomies, translatable using the Globalize 2 plugin.
+Makes product details, properties, prototypes and taxonomies translatable by bridging the Globalize 2 plugin.

 ## Steps to get it working: ##